RyanL2004/e-paradiseShopping/README.md

-# ⏳In progress...
 # 🌿 Paradise Nursery

-**e-Paradise Shopping** is a web application designed to provide users with a seamless online shopping experience for nursery and gardening products.
+**Paradise Nursury** is a web application designed to provide users with a seamless online shopping experience for nursery and gardening products.
 The platform offers a wide range of plants, tools, and accessories to cater to both novice and experienced gardeners.

 ---